 - Children are allowed to cycle on the street when they are 10 years old.
 5 year old children can ride on the street only when supervised by person older than 15 years old.

-- Children younger than 10 years old are allowed to ride on sidewalks.
+- Children younger than 10 years old are not being persecuted for riding on sidewalks.

 Riding out with motorized traffic

 - Cycling on sidewalks and pedestrian zones is generally NOT allowed, unless there is a traffic sign that permits it.
 Then, there is 20 km/h speed limit.
-However, riding on sidewalks is generally tolerated if it is next to very busy roads and if the sidewalk is nearly free of pedestrians.
+However, people ride on sidewalks if it is next to very busy roads and if the sidewalk is nearly free of pedestrians.

 - You have NO priority on bicycle crossings, except when the crossing is signalized.
 In Czech Republic, you have to yield before you enter an unsignalized bicycle crossing.
 Drivers will occasionally yield for you as they would for pedestrians, so negotiate in such cases and use your best judgment.